-Rep. Ron Iverson, a Republican legislator in North Dakota’s House of Representatives, and a frequent visitor to its House of Pancakes, has introduced legislation that would shield food-related organizations from obesity-related lawsuits.
+Rep. Ron Iverson, a legislator in North Dakota’s House of Representatives, and likely a frequent visitor to its House of Pancakes, has introduced legislation that would shield food-related organizations from obesity-related lawsuits.
 He is an ideal sponsor for the bill, as he himself suffers from obesity-related fatness.

-The AP described Iverson as “portly,” but he admitted he is "fat."
-He stated, "We cannot, and we should not, hold Burger King, McDonald’s … and Taco Bell, restaurants that serve food that people like to eat, responsible.
-The reason I’m fat is because I make bad food choices, and I don’t exercise….
+This is his description, not mine.
+The Associated Press described Iverson as “portly,” but he chose not to use that euphemism.
+“We cannot, and we should not, hold Burger King, McDonald’s … and Taco Bell, restaurants that serve food that people like to eat, responsible,” Iverson said.
+“The reason I’m fat is because I make bad food choices, and I don’t exercise….
 [Restaurants] do not force me to pay for their product, and they do not force me to eat it.
 I do that.”
 (You force you to eat their products?)

 A spokesperson for the North Dakota Trial Lawyers’ Association said the legislation was a bad idea because juries were capable of deciding the merits of such cases.
-She was then devoured by Rep. Iverson, who said that no one had forced him to do it, and that she was delicious.
+She was then devoured by Rep. Iverson, who said no one had forced him to do it, and that she was delicious.